evilpistachio/evilpistachio.github.io/index.md

 **This is my daily learning journal in the realms of software, cybersecurity, and cloud computing.**

-Here you will find daily posts about what I'm currently studying, serving as a digital notebook while providing practical knowledge about these topics.
+Here you will find posts about what I'm currently studying, serving as a digital notebook while providing practical knowledge about these topics.

 Additionally, I will include articles of some projects I have completed, the process, the outcomes, and what they taught me.